 The higher the ground where you place your rain barrels, the higher the water pressure will be.
 It also makes it easier to put a spigot on the barrel, which you can use to fill a watering can.
 When full, these containers will be very heavy, so you want to make sure they’re easily accessible all year-round.
 If you need a good amount of water, you can attach short hoses to each barrel to connect them and increase the amount water you can store.
 If there’s a large amount of rain, overflow may occur from the barrels, but the 4-inch ditch will divert it away.

-There are many advantages to installing your own rainwater harvesting system.
+If you choose to harvest rainwater, there are many advantages to installing your own system.
 It reduces water consumption and energy use more than water use from traditional indoor plumbing.
-This in turn saves money, as up to 50% of water consumption needed in most homes can use rainwater as an alternative.
+This in turn saves money.
+Up to 50% of water consumption needed in most homes can use rainwater as an alternative.
 The barrels provide a backup system in case there’s a drought or the main system is damaged.
 It does require an initial investment to buy all the materials, and you need to make sure the system is set up correctly.
 Periodic maintenance is also required to make sure the filters still work and the tubes aren’t leaking.

-When looking to save money on your ever-increasing water bill, rainwater harvesting is definitely a great option.
-You don’t have to be a trained professional to install the system, and all the supplies are conveniently available at any hardware store.
-Once you get past the initial investment, the savings can be up to 50% off your regular water bill when using water from the storage containers.
+When looking to save money on your ever-increasing water bill, a great option is to harvest rainwater.
+You don’t have to be a trained professional to install the system.
+All the supplies are conveniently available at any hardware store.
+Once you get past the initial investment, the savings can be up to 50% off your regular water bill when using harvet rainwater.